conan-io/docs/reference/commands/remote.rst

                      -vtrace
       --logger       Show the output with log format, with time, type and message.
       --url URL      New url for the remote
-      --secure       Don't allow insecure server connections when using SSL --insecure     Allow insecure server connections when using SSL --index INDEX  Insert the remote at a specific position in the remote list
+      --secure       Do not allow insecure server connections when using SSL --insecure     Allow insecure server connections when using SSL --index INDEX  Insert the remote at a specific position in the remote list